-Creating a brand implies choosing the sign (trademark) that will distinguish your products or services from those of your competitors.
+Creating a brand implies choosing the sign (trade mark) that will distinguish your goods or services from those of your competitors.

-In principle, any sign capable of distinguishing your goods or services from those of other undertakings in the market can constitute a trademark.
-Thus, your trademark may be constituted by a symbol, a design, a word, a colour, any other sign, or a combination thereof.
-However, when choosing your trademark, there are certain requirements or limitations that you need to consider.
+In principle, any sign capable of distinguishing your goods or services from those of other undertakings in the market can constitute a trade mark.
+Thus, your trade mark may be constituted by a symbol, a design, a word, a colour, any other sign, or a combination thereof.
+However, when choosing your trade mark, there are certain requirements or limitations that you need to consider.

-- Your mark must be distinctive, meaning that it should consist of a sign that serves to identify your products or services and to distinguish them from those of other undertakings.
-Common geometrical designs (e.g. a rectangle, a circle, a square), common signs (e.g., simple letters or numerals up to two digits), common surnames and names of well-known places, are ordinarily regarded as non-distinctive signs. - Your mark should not be laudatory (e.g., "best", "excellent") or descriptive of the specific goods or services that you wish to commercialise (e.g., "APPLE" for apples; or "PHARMA" for the sale of pharmaceutical products), as this may lead to refusal of registration. - Your mark should be capable of being represented.
-Most trademark offices require graphical representation or the mark (i.e. it should be capable of being reproduced on paper).
+- Your mark must be distinctive, meaning that it should consist of a sign that serves to identify your goods or services and to distinguish them from those of other undertakings.
+Common geometrical designs (e.g. a rectangle, a circle, a square), common signs (e.g., simple letters or numerals up to two digits), common surnames and names of well-known places, are ordinarily regarded as non-distinctive signs. - Your mark should not be laudatory (e.g., "best", "excellent") or descriptive of the specific goods or services that you wish to commercialise (e.g., "APPLE" for apples; or "PHARMA" for the sale of pharmaceutical goods), as this may lead to refusal of registration.

+- Your mark should be capable of being represented graphically.
+Most trademark offices around the world require graphical representation of the mark (i.e. it should be capable of being reproduced on paper).
 Some offices accept other means of representation for special types of marks (e.g. MP3 audio recordings for sound marks).
-However, the Madrid System still requires that your mark be graphically represented. - Your mark should not be functional, which means that the sign that constitutes your trademark should not consist exclusively of a characteristic that results from the nature of the goods themselves or that is necessary to obtain a technical result.
+However, the Madrid System requires that your mark be graphically represented. - Your mark should not be functional, which means that the sign that constitutes your trade mark should not consist exclusively of a characteristic that results from the nature of the goods themselves or that is necessary to obtain a technical result.
 This is especially relevant in the case of three-dimensional marks. - Your mark should not be deceptive.
-A sign conveying a false origin or false characteristics of a product can be refused protection on the grounds of being deceptive. - Signs that are contrary to public order or morality (e.g. that hurt religious sentiments of a section of the public or contain obscene matters) may be excluded from protection as trademarks. - State flags, State emblems and names and emblems of intergovernmental organizations are excluded from protection as trademarks in most countries around the world. - Finally, and most importantly, you must make sure that the sign you wish to use as your trademark is still available in the market and is not the same or similar to a well-known mark or a trademark already registered or applied for registration by someone else for the same goods or services.
-Therefore, it is very important that you make an exhaustive search for the availability of your trademark in those markets where you would like to get it protected.
+A sign conveying a false origin or false characteristics of a product can be refused protection on the grounds of being deceptive. - Signs that are contrary to public order or morality (e.g. that hurt religious sentiments of a section of the public or contain obscene matters) may be excluded from protection as trade marks. - State flags, State emblems and names and emblems of intergovernmental organizations are excluded from protection as trade marks in most countries around the world. - Finally, and most importantly, you must make sure that the sign you wish to use as your trade mark is still available in the market and is not the same or similar to a well-known mark or a trade mark already registered or applied for registration by someone else for the same goods or services.
+Therefore, it is very important that you make an exhaustive search for the availability of your trade mark in those markets where you would like to get it protected.